samaradel/www_threefold/www.threefoldtoken.com/content/information/threefold-token-what-is-it.md

 This utility creates benefits for Token Holders.
 Because purchasers of IT capacity are not in the business of investing in digital coins - and they need to use our Tokens to pay for their IT capacity - this results in additional transaction activity, higher  daily trading volumes and better liquidity / exchangeability for Token Holders.

 Furthermore, Internet capacity is among the fastest growing commodities in the world - and linking the Token directly to the value of IT Capacity provides further support and stability for the Token.
-The exchange rate used for Tokens vs IT capacity is calculated dynamically via an algorithmic pricing model